Giribalajichandrashekar/Portfolio/README.md

 ## License

-This project is licensed under Apache License version 2.0
+This project is licensed under Apache-2.0 license